GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 arrow pointing north and some text.
 The first part of this script shows how to do it:

-The purpose of the color palette file is to have the positive topography mesh painted light gray (the remainder is white).
+The purpose of the color palette file ``zero.cpt`` is to have the positive topography mesh painted light gray (the remainder is white).
 The left side of Figure [fig:example\ :sub:`0`\ 4] shows the complete illustration.